-When these guys are hell-bent on one-upping each other right off of the stage, even our best Hot Stamper pressings struggle with clarity, transparency and harmonic sweetness
+With these guys hell-bent on one-upping each other right off of the stage, even our best Hot Stamper pressings struggle with clarity, transparency and harmonic sweetness

-Do you really want to add all the problems of the modern remastered heavy vinyl pressing to a tape that has no small share of its own?
+Do you really want to add all the problems of the modern remastered heavy vinyl pressing to a tape that already has plenty of its own?

 It’s a loser and should be avoided at any price.

 Our Hot Stamper pressings of this album will be dramatically more transparent, open, harmonically-correct, resolving of musical information, clear and just plain REAL sounding, because these are the most obvious areas in which heavy vinyl pressings tend to fall short, if our experience with hundreds of them over the last few decades has any bearing.

 Here are some of our reviews and commentaries concerning the many Heavy Vinyl pressings we’ve played over the years, well over 200 at this stage of the game.
 Feel free to pick your poison.

 and we can’t forget this one:

 Bad Sounding Audiophile Records – The Complete List

 Mediterranean Sundance / Rio Ancho

 Short Tales Of The Black Forest